aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

    - Input: Unintelligible prompt (e.g., "asdh123!@#")
    - Output: Error message requesting input refinement
    - Test Case Derivation: Derived from FR-1's need for robust input handling
-   - How test will be performed: Enter nonsensical characters and verify appropriate error message appears.
+   - How test will be performed: Enter nonsensical characters and verify that an input validation error message appears clearly instructing the user to revise their input due to unrecognized content.

 3. **Test-FR-P3**